TwiN/under-maintenance/README.md

 In this case, you should use a fixed number.
 The unit is seconds and by default, the value is `300`.
 This will indicate that the website will be back up momentarily.

 2. **The application is ongoing massive changes, and will be down for longer than a day.**
-In this case, you should use a date.
-This will indicate that the user.
+In this case, you should use a date, more precisely, the date at which the maintenance is planned to be over.

 For more information, see https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After